 This is an eye disease that causes pain, discomfort, and German shepherd red eyes.
 It is caused by the pressure of the fluid on the eye and if it is not treated promptly will cause damage to the optic nerve and retina, causing blindness.
 Treatments are eye drops and often surgery.

 Cataracts can occur in dogs, just as in humans.
-In German shepherds, they usually develop in senior dogs and you will notice cloudy, filmy eyes.
+German shepherds, usually develop in senior dogs and you will notice cloudy, filmy eyes.

 Vision will be blurry and cloudy as well and surgery is an option.
 Cataracts can occur in one or both eyes.